 The Covid-19 pandemic has affected almost everyone in society.
 But it affects people with disabilities or special needs differently.
 People with special needs are more prone to this.
 Approximately more than a billion people in the world are disabled.
 During the Covid-19 outbreak, people with special needs have experienced numerous difficulties and obstacles.
-Around the world, the Covid outbreak is a significant source of stress, misery, and negative emotions.
+Around the world Covid outbreak is a significant source of stress, misery and negative emotions.

 The COVID lockdowns posed significant challenges for people with impairments in obtaining support for their daily lives.
 People with physical disabilities indicated that during the pandemic, transportation for daily activities as well as restrictions on the ability to purchase products and services and receive hospital care and prescriptions were made more difficult.
-Around the world, there is more psychological anguish as a result of the COVID-19 epidemic2.
+Around the world, there is more psychological anguish as a result of the COVID-19 epidemic.

-In the United States, one in four non-hospitalized adults reports a disability3.
+In the United States, one in four non-hospitalized adults reports a disability.
 Due to higher rates of illness and deaths, poorer availability of care, greater unfulfilled medical needs, stigma laws, and sexual discrimination practices, these people may be adversely affected by the Corona.In comparison to data released before the pandemic, resilience levels in the United States drastically decreased during the pandemic.
-Perceived stress can be viewed as a predictor of poor mental health, and it can also explain how stressful events can be at the root of mental health problems or exacerbate existing problems.

 Mental distress is an unpleasant mental-emotional illness that can make it challenging to deal with day-to-day problems, such as dread, worry, despair, confusion, or mood swings.
 Mental distress is expected to replace physical discomfort as the second leading cause of disability globally by 2020.
 This makes children more vulnerable to emotional distress due to the intense competition and cravings in recent years.
-According to studiesmental distress involves Suicidal ideation, lack of motivation, difficulty falling or staying asleep, sadness or depression, feeling gloomy about the future, feeling emotionally bored, sobbing easily, or wanting to cry5.
+According to studies mental distress involves Suicidal ideation, lack of motivation, difficulty falling or staying asleep, sadness or depression, feeling gloomy about the future, feeling emotionally bored, sobbing easily, or wanting to cry.